 - Have 18 quarter units remaining to complete the BA degree.
 Anything less than that will render the student ineligible.

 - At the time of applying, have no less than 18 units remaining and no more than 30 units remaining to complete their degree.

 - Have completed all non-classroom learning, domain requirements and math and academic writing requirements.

 - Complete the BA course requirements of MFA fast track candidates.
 A form will be available detailing these requirements.

-- All prior learning units must be registered, completed and submitted no later than 2 quarters before the Fast-Track Semester.
+- Have all prior learning units registered, completed and submitted no later than 2 quarters before the Fast-Track Semester.

 - Have completed a minimum of 22 BA Creative Writing concentration units.

 - Have taken ENG 4900A Advanced Multi-Genre Workshop twice-- 6 units minimum (it is strongly recommended students take this class EVERY QUARTER as MFA preparation.)

 - Ensure that any DSST/CLEP tests be registered for and completed no later than 2 quarters before the Fast Track semester.